GinaD14/Java-Assignment-009/README.md

 3. Push it to your Remote/origin branch (i.e., GitHub: Feature01 -> origin/Feature01).
 4. Issue a Pull request to my instructor repo.
 5. Make sure to COPY the Pull request URL and submit it for the lab/assignment in Canvas.

+The answers are incorrect after 15 because the factorial of integers grows very quickly, and the int data type in Java has a limited range.
+Factorials of numbers greater than 12 or 13 exceed the maximum value that an int can hold, leading to overflow and incorrect results.

+Yes
+The limit depends on the available memory and computational resources.
+With BigInteger, you can theoretically calculate factorials for much larger numbers compared to using int.
+However, as the numbers grow larger, the computation time and memory requirements increase significantly.
+You can try calculating factorials for larger numbers and see how far you can go before encountering performance limitations.